nuxt-modules/turnstile/README.md

 ## Usage

-To verify, you need to
+To use Turnstile, you will likely want to:
-- Include turnstile in your client (for example to build a contact form)
+- Use the `<Turnstile>` component in your app (for example to build a contact form)
-- Verify the token, you get from the client, on the server (before sending the email out)
+- On your server when you are processing an API request or a form submission, you will want to verify the token (for example, before sending the email out)

 ### Client